-Gut health: Patients suffering from the leaky gut syndrome, inflammatory bowel disease, and other gut health disorders may benefit from taking collagen.
+Gut health: Patients suffering from leaky gut syndrome, inflammatory bowel disease, and other gut health disorders may benefit from taking collagen.
 Many patients with inflammatory bowel disease reveal lower than average serum concentrations of collagen, and it’s believed that increasing those levels may prove helpful.
 Collagen is believed to help with overall gut health, but more research is required to comfortably affirm these benefits.

 Metabolism: Collagen also plays an important role in the development of lean muscle mass by helping convert glucose into energy used for muscle cell development.
 Having more lean muscle mass means you have a faster metabolism, which means you can burn fat and lose weight more rapidly.
 Researchers measured the effects of collagen supplementation in combination with resistance training and the results showed that collagen can improve body composition and increase lean muscle mass.

 Who Can Benefit From Taking Collagen?